 Examine Your Home

 How can you tell if the molds have fully invaded your home?
 Often, it is through their unmistakable smell.
-The molds outside your house will most likely smell stale, while those inside will bring the musty, damp stench.
+The molds outside your house will most likely smell stale, while that inside will bring the musty, damp stench.

 They can also be spotted by the naked eye.
 If you look closely, you will spot them in the blackening grout lines and discoloring dry walls.
 But to be sure, it is better to establish their presence by using mold-detection kits as this method is quicker and more accurate than manual examination.